rlefkowitz/pf-data-puller/README.md

 ## Usage
 NOTE: Currently, you will need a [Zyte](https://www.zyte.com/) api key to get things rolling.
 This is for proxying requests so we don't have to abide by those painfully slow rate limits (10req/min).
+You will also need a Zyte (CA), or certificate.
 Using this project is straightforward.
 Simply open the terminal, navigate to a desirable location (optional), and clone the repository.

 ### If you have a Unix-based OS